 So why is it that I am now asking if people are drinking water when they come to me desperate for help?

-Simple daily habits
+Starting with simple daily habits

 Because I learned the power of daily habits.
 Water won’t fix me, but if I don’t drink it, I am going to have major issues.
 Nobody can survive long without water.
 Starting at step 1 or at least making sure step 1 is done, is kinda important.

 Simple daily habits have been huge in reducing a lot of my narcolepsy symptoms.
 Water is a great place to start if you haven’t already developed a habit of drinking it.
 Your body clearly tells you when you need it, it’s cheap, and remembering to drink it requires strategy sometimes.
-Developing a habit of drinking water will start building skills to develop other habits, habits that are much harder.
+Developing a habit of drinking water will start building skills to develop other habits – habits that are much harder.

-Tips that help me stay hydrated
+Tips to stay hydrated